How to Cope With Stress and Chronic Pain

-Over the years I’ve experimented with a variety of tools to better cope with the stress.
+Over the years I have experimented with a variety of tools to better cope with the stress.
 While many of them didn’t work for me, a few have.
-Here are five tools I’ve found that can be useful when coping with stress brought on by chronic pain:
+Here are 10 tools that can be useful when coping with stress brought on by chronic pain.

-Taking a moment each day to quiet the mind can make a huge difference in learning the manage stress levels.
-The good thing about meditation for chronic pain is that it can be done sitting on the couch, lying down, or just about anywhere.
+Taking a moment each day to quiet your mind can make a huge difference in learning how to manage stress levels.
+The good thing about meditation for chronic pain is that it can be done sitting on the couch, lying down or just about anywhere.
 The only thing needed is a quiet place for the mind to relax.

 Two common types of mediation for chronic pain are:

 - Mindfulness meditation.
-This is done sitting down, eyes closed, with the back straight.
+This is done sitting down, eyes closed, with your back straight.
 The focus is on breathing in and out in a relaxing, even pace.

 - Transcendental meditation.
 This is done while a person sits in a comfortable position, eyes closed, and silently repeats a mantra, which is a particular sound or short phrase such as “I am strong.”